SeattleTestbed/docs/EducationalAssignments/ABStoragePartTwo.md

 Within the context of this assignment these design paradigms translate to:

  * Accuracy: The security layer should only stop certain actions from being blocked.
 All other actions should be allowed.
-For example, If a user tries to overwrite data and append new data in the same write, and has permissions to write, but not append, then the corresponding data would be overwritten, but would stop at the end of the file and would not append anything.
+For example, if an app tries to read data from a valid file, this must succeed as per normal and must not be blocked.
+All situations that are not described above must match that of the underlying API.

  * Efficiency: The security layer should use a minimum number of resources, so performance is not compromised.
-This means you should not do things like re-read the file before each write.
+For example, keeping a complete copy of every file on disk in memory would be forbidden.

  * Security: The attacker should not be able to circumvent the security layer.
-Hence, if the data can be written without permission, the security is compromised.
+Hence, if the attacker can cause an invalid file to be read or can write to a valid file, then the security is compromised, for example.

 You will submit a zip file containing all of the tests you have created.
 You will gain points for every student's reference monitor you find a flaw in.
 It is okay if multiple tests of yours breaking a student's reference monitor, but you will not gain additional points.